Mistborn

-The first Mistborn trilogy chronicles the efforts of a secret group of Allomancers who attempt to overthrow a dystopian empire and establish themselves in a world covered by ash.
-The first trilogy was a commercial success.
-This success pushed Sanderson to further develop his fictional universe, the Cosmere, which also includes The Stormlight Archive.
-Set about 300 years after the ending of the first trilogy, the second series is about the exploits of a character forced to move into the big city, and starts investigating kidnappings and robberies.
+The books are organised into four eras with large time skips between, of which the first two are complete and the third is currently being written.
+The first era (published 2006-2008) is fantasy and chronicles the efforts of a secret group of Allomancers who attempt to overthrow a dystopian empire and establish themselves in a world covered by ash.
+The second (2011-2022) is a detective story set 300 years later, following the Lawmen Wax and Wayne in their efforts to undermine a criminal ring.
 The third series will be set in the early computer age with 1980s/1990s technology.
 The fourth series is planned to be a space-opera.